 What Foods Can Be Dehydrated

 All kinds fruit, vegetables, and meat can be dehydrated if prepared properly.
 The key is in the preparation and controlling the dehydration process for best results.

-Apricots, strawberries, raspberries, blueberries, peaches are all good fruits to dry in a dehydrator.
+Apricots, strawberries, raspberries, blueberries, peaches, and figs are all good fruits to dry in a dehydrator.
 They make for a healthy snack on the go without added sugar.
 Banana and apple chips are also excellent fruits to dry.
 I love dried apple chips on a salad or making my own banana chips to avoid the commercially processed ones.

 Most vegetables can be dehydrated.
 Take advantage of the summer harvest and dehydrate some Carrots, beans, corn, broccoli, tomatoes for winter.
 Make your own kale chips for a nice addition to a salad.

 Making jerky (dehydrated meat, often with seasoning) is one of the oldest forms of meat preservation.
 Lean cuts are best.
-Use your imagination: beef, pork chicken, turkey, even wild game like deer are excellent choices.
+Use your imagination: beef, pork chicken, turkey, and even wild game like deer are excellent choices.
 For beef, eye of round is usually the best choice.
 You can also make jerky from ground meat as well.
 Make sure you follow sound preparation practices to make sure the meat is thoroughly cooked and preserved.
 Follow your recipe or manufacturers directions carefully.